Frequently Asked Questions

 Yes, we do.
-The Stinson is the newwest addition to our lineup and is built for adventure.
+The Stinson is the newest addition to our lineup and is built for adventure.

 Can I put panniers on my Mission Bicycle?

 Yes.
-While our frames are built clean, free of eyelets and unnecessary braze-ons, there are several portage options available.
+While our Valencia and Sutro frames are built clean, free of eyelets and unnecessary braze-ons, there are several portage options available.
 We'd be happy to discuss those with you during your bicycle design.
 Our Stinson frames are designed to accomodate just about any front or rear racks.